-- Tihange 1 in Belgium: EDF has a 50% investment (owned by EDF Belgium) in the plant but Electrabel is the sole operator of the plant 1. - Taishan in China where TNPJVC, the joint company held by China General Nuclear Power Group (51%), Yudean (19%) and EDF (30%), will own and operate two new EPR reactors currently under construction.
+- CENG in the USA, a joint venture between Exelon (50.01%) and EDF (49.99%), owns five reactors operated solely by Exelon. - Tihange 1 in Belgium: EDF has a 50% investment in the plant (owned by EDF Belgium) but Electrabel is the sole operator of the plant1. - Taishan in China where TNPJVC, the joint company held by China General Nuclear Power Group (51%), Yudean (19%) and EDF (30%), will own and operate two new EPR reactors currently under construction.

-&lt;sup>1 Signature of a General Agreement on 16 December 1996.
+1 Signature of a General Agreement on 16 December 1996.
 EDF contributes 50% to all operational expenses and capital investments during operation and post-operation (following final shutdown), but not to decommissioning itself.